ooddle

 Friction-Free Onboarding

 Sign up, browse a class, press play.
 Aaptiv does not ask for goals, body data, or a long intake form.
 It just gives you classes.
+For users who want immediate value, this is a feature.

 Where Aaptiv Falls Short